stoeps13/connections-doc/source/user/forums/t_forums_add_forum.md

 When you create a forum, you automatically become the owner of that forum.
 If content moderation is enabled in your deployment, you also become the forum moderator.
 Note that some organizations allow only designated people to create forums.

+!!! note
-**Note:** A forum that you create in the Forums application is public by default.
+    A forum that you create in the Forums application is public by default.
 Any user in your organization with access to the Forums application can view and contribute to public forums.
 To create a forum with restricted access, you must create the forum inside a community with restricted access.

 1. To create a stand-alone forum, complete the following steps.
 2. From the Public Forums page, click **Start a Forum**.